sprasad-microsoft/linux_diagnostics/USAGE.md

 **Step 2: Implement the `get_command` Method**
 The class must inherit from `QuickAction` and implement the get_command method.
 In the `__init__`, specify the name of the log file you want as shown in the example.
-Initialize any params if u want. get_command shld return a list consisting of the following: array of the cmd u want to implement, "cmd"/"cat" cmd ->  need a seperate process to implement this task. cat ->  simple cat operation
+Initialize any params if u want.
+(Note that it is not compulsory) get_command shld return a list consisting of the following: array of the cmd u want to implement, "cmd"/"cat" cmd ->  need a seperate process to implement this task. cat ->  simple cat operation